cmiles74/bencode/README.md

 ## Writing

-We provide two function you may use to encode Janet data structures into the bencode format.
+We provide two functions you may use to encode Janet data structures into the bencode format.
 The easiest case is when you have a data structure and would like a buffer with the same data in the bencode format.